 City breaks might feel a little different these days, the bustling atmosphere has been replaced by the tentative social chatter of social distancing and the muffled conversations in masks.
-So we can’t go back to experiencing city breaks like we used to, but many of the urban centres are creating new attractions and experiences for the visitors, a chance to see the city from new angles and new perspectives.
+So we can’t go back to experiencing city breaks like we used to, but many of these urban centres are creating new attractions and experiences for the visitors, a chance to see the city from new angles and new perspectives.

 Make your next city break a little different with the following finalists in the BGTW International Tourism Awards 2020.